Obarun/66/doc/66-shutdown.md

 ## Options

-- **-H**: prints this help.
+- **-H, --help**: prints this help.

+- **-v, --verbose** *number*: increase/decrease the verbosity of the command.

-- **-l** *live*: changes the supervision directory of *service* to *live*.
+- **-l, --live** *live*: changes the supervision directory of *service* to *live*.
 By default this will be `%%livedir%%`.
 The default can also be changed at compile time by passing the `--livedir=live` option to `./configure`.
 An existing absolute path is expected and should be within a writable and executable filesystem - likely a RAM filesystem—see [66 scandir](66-scandir.html).

-- **-a**: access control.
+- **-a, --access-control**: access control.
 The shutdown sequence will only be launched if one of the users listed in `%%skel%%/shutdown.allow` is currently logged in (as tracked by utmp). `%%skel%%/shutdown.allow` is a text file which accepts one user per line.
 Lines starting with `#` are commented out.

-- **-t** *sec*: have a "grace time" period of sec seconds between the `SIGTERM` and the `SIGKILL` at the end of the shutdown sequence when it is time to kill all processes (allows processes to receive `SIGTERM` to exit cleanly).
+- **-t, --grace-time** *sec*: have a "grace time" period of sec seconds between the `SIGTERM` and the `SIGKILL` at the end of the shutdown sequence when it is time to kill all processes (allows processes to receive `SIGTERM` to exit cleanly).
 Default is `3` seconds.

-- **-k**: do not shut down; send a warning message to all logged in users.
+- **-k, --warn-users**: do not shut down; send a warning message to all logged in users.

-- **-h**: halt the system at the end of the shutdown sequence.
+- **-h, --halt**: halt the system at the end of the shutdown sequence.

-- **-p**: power off the system at the end of the shutdown sequence.
+- **-p, --poweroff**: power off the system at the end of the shutdown sequence.
 This option is provided as an extension it is not required-by the LSB interface.

-- **-r**: reboot the system at the end of the shutdown sequence.
+- **-r, --reboot**: reboot the system at the end of the shutdown sequence.

 - **-f**: ignored.

 - **-F**: ignored.

-- **-c**: cancel a planned shutdown.
+- **-c, --cancel**: cancel a planned shutdown.
 Can only cancel the effect of a previous call to *shutdown* with a time argument that was not *now*.
 This cannot be used to interrupt a shutdown sequence that has already started.

 ## Notes